elifkrtl/seed/README.md

 ## 🧠 Model Notes (Important)

 - Both **MobileNetV3-Large** and **ResNet18** use **ImageNet-pretrained backbones**
-- Only the **final classification layers** were fine-tuned on the tree dataset
+- Only the **final classification layers** were fine-tuned on the seed dataset
 - This design ensures stable inference while keeping checkpoints lightweight

 **Academic statement you may use:**